star-inc/lavateinn/README.md

 ## Prerequisites

+Lævateinn is required working with `Node.js 18` or later.

 The framework is designed to be used with the following data storage:

 - Sequelize - As the database interface to store the persistent data,